What’s the Best Approach to Treating Chronic Ear Infections in Spaniels?

 Spotting the signs of ear infections in your Spaniel is the first step towards effective treatment and management.
 Dog owners must be vigilant and observe their pets for any unusual behavior or signs of discomfort.
 Some indicative signs of otitis externa include:

-Also read : What Are the Best Practices for Keeping a Terrarium Humid for Tropical Reptiles?
+Also to read : What Are the Best Practices for Keeping a Terrarium Humid for Tropical Reptiles?

 • Frequent head shaking or tilting